Azure/azure-iot-cli-extension/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] In the same context as above are command names and their parameter definitions accurate?
 Do help docs have sufficient content?
 - [ ] Have **all** unit **and** integration tests passed locally? i.e. `pytest <project root> -vv`
 - [ ] Have static checks passed using the .pylintrc and .flake8 rules?
 Look at the CI scripts for example usage.
+- [ ] Have you made an entry in HISTORY.rst which concisely explains your feature or change?